 Skip to main content

-Secrets Of The Model T
+Secrets of the Model T

-March 2024
+November 2024

 6min read

-The Tin Lizzie carried us into the twentieth century, but she gave us a hell of a shaking along the way.
-Now a veteran driver tells what everybody knew and nobody bothered to write down.
+The Tin Lizzie carried us into the 20th century, but she gave us a hell of a shaking along the way.
+Now, a veteran driver tells what everybody knew and nobody bothered to write down.

-Many, many authors have written about the Model T, but I’m privy to some information that this legion ignored.
+Many, many authors have written about the Model T, but I’m privy to some information that this legion has ignored.
 My experience with Model T’s began in the Middle West in 1923 and continued on out to California.
 Like so many others, I drove only second- or third-hand models.
 Here are some of the things I learned.

 SHIMMY

 No writer I know of has ever described the shimmy—at least, not the Model T shimmy.
 Technically a shimmy is a self-excited oscillation of the front wheels about their vertical pivots, and it resulted from worn kingpins and their bushings.
 The whole front end of the car shook back and forth, sometimes gently, more often violently.
 And it didn’t stop—not by itself.
 A hard right or left turn might just do the trick.
 But with a very loose front end the shimmy would return at the next chuckhole or all by itself from pure whimsy.
-As a last resort you slowed down to a walk; the shimmy didn’t like going at a walk.
+As a last resort, you slowed down to a walk; the shimmy didn’t like going at a walk.

 JACKKNIFE